 6) Warden’s Activity Report – Warden Ronnie LeBlanc

-The Warden provided a summary of the meetings and events he attended since the last Council meeting.
+The Warden provided a summary of the meetings and events the he attended since the last Council meeting.

-January 22 – Attended the Board of Directors meeting for Université Sainte-Anne.
+January 28 – Attended a meeting of the Board of Directors of the Yarmouth Hospital Foundation.

-February 2 - Attended the Board of Governors meeting for Université Sainte-Anne.
+February 8 – Attended the Board of Governors meeting for Université Sainte-Anne.

 7) Official Statements from Members of Council